 Cape Chignecto Coastal Trail Hiking Guide, Nova Scotia

-This 51km circular trail leads hikers to the top of towering cliffs and dramatic rock formations, overlooking sandy beaches tinged with red.
-The ocean backdrops it all, sparkling aquamarine blue in the sun.
+This 51km circular trail leads hikers to the top of towering cliffs and dramatic rock formations, overlooking pebble and sand beaches tinged with pink and red.

-A pink sandy beach on the Cape Chignecto Coastal Trail
+Looking over a rocky headland down to a pink tinged sandy beach on the Cape Chignecto Coastal Trail, lined by cliffs

-One of the many beautiful beaches on the Cape Chignecto Coastal Trail
+One of the many cove views on Nova Scotia’s Cape Chignecto Trail

 Some of these creeks continue on and cascade down the cliffs towards the ocean.
 It’s a wonderful sight, wherever you look.